patroni/patroni/docs/replication_modes.rst

 Synchronous Replication Factor
 ==============================

 The parameter ``synchronous_node_count`` is used by Patroni to manage number of synchronous standby databases.
 It is set to 1 by default.
 It has no effect when ``synchronous_mode`` is set to off.
-When enabled, Patroni manages precise number of synchronous standby databases based on parameter ``synchronous_node_count`` and adjusts the state in DCS & synchronous_standby_names as members join and leave.
-If the parameter is set to the value higher than the number of eligible nodes it will be automatically reduced by Patroni down to 1.
+When enabled, Patroni manages precise number of synchronous standby databases based on parameter ``synchronous_node_count`` and adjusts the state in DCS & ``synchronous_standby_names`` in PostgreSQL as members join and leave.
+If the parameter is set to a value higher than the number of eligible nodes it will be automatically reduced by Patroni down to 1.

 Maximum lag on synchronous node
 ===============================

-By default Patroni sticks to a node that is declared as ``synchronous`` according to the ``pg_stat_replication`` even when there are other nodes ahead of it.
-It is done to minimize the number of changes of ``synchronous_standby_names``.
+By default Patroni sticks to a node that is declared as ``synchronous``, according to the setting ``pg_stat_replication``, even when there are other nodes ahead of it.
+This is done to minimize the number of changes of ``synchronous_standby_names``.
 To change this behavior one may use ``maximum_lag_on_syncnode`` parameter.
-It controls how much the replica can lag in to be allowed chosen as synchronous.
+It controls how much lag the replica can have to still be considered as "synchronous".

 Patroni utilizes the max replica LSN if there is more than one standby, otherwise it will use leader's current wal LSN.
-Default is ``-1``, and Patroni will not take action to swap synchronous unhealthy standby when the value is set to 0 or below.
-Please set the value high enough so Patroni won't swap synchrounous standbys fequently during high transaction volume.
+The default is ``-1``, and Patroni will not take action to swap a synchronous unhealthy standby when the value is set to 0 or below.
+Please set the value high enough so that Patroni won't swap synchronous standbys frequently during high transaction volume.

 Synchronous mode implementation